 About one year into my research of ancient civilisations, I discovered alchemical symbolism in ancient myths relates to the body, mind, emotions, energy and consciousness.
 It basically explains how humans are connected to cosmic energies and governed by the laws of the Universe.

 You will be familiar with some of these laws; the law of cause and effect (karma), the law of attraction, law of relativity etc. There are seven principle Universal laws, although around 50 altogether.

 So let’s take a look at the characters and the story of the 12 Adityas from the Rig Vedas of ancient India and determine how the ancients describe consciousness in story form.
 It is hardly primitive.

-A Brief Introduction to the 12 Adityas
+A brief introduction to the 12 Adityas

 The Adityas are classified as Sun Gods.
-In ancient symbolism, the sun represents various aspects of male energy.
+In esoteric symbolism, the sun represents various aspects of male energy.
 In Vedic mythology, these 12 celestial deities are said to be the offspring of the primaeval parents, the mother goddess, Aditi and the sage, Kasypa.

 In Sanskrit, Aditi means “boundless.”
 As the mother goddess, Aditi nourishes the earth and sustains all existence.
 She is also said to “support the sky.”